 La Sue is a small lesbian bar that borders on a cafe.
 They serve drinks and light food like sandwiches, tapas, and salad.
 They also host lesbian events throughout the year.
 Women attend Barca matches, art shows, poetry readings and theme parties year round.
 Check it for a more casual atmosphere.

 Hostels are better than some 3-star hotels

-I stayed at TOC Hostels and Generator Hostels.
-Both were incredible.
-I didn’t feel like I was in a hostel at either one.
+I stayed at Generator Hostels.
+It doesn’t really feel like I was in a hostel.
 I stayed two nights at TOC which had a gorgeous breakfast and private rooms available.
-It was right in the heart of the gay district, Eixample and walking distance to all the gay bars in the area.
-Generator Hostel is also amazing but on the other side of town.
-It’s walking distance to Sagada Familia and has a very youth culture friendly vibe to it.
-Of the two choices, the service and breakfast at TOC definitely wins, but Generator’s decor and trendy atmosphere also wins.
+Generator Hostel is also amazing – it’s walking distance to Sagada Familia and has a very youth culture friendly vibe to it.
+The service and breakfast at definitely win, but Generator’s decor and trendy atmosphere also win.

 MagLes is a Spanish lesbian magazine.
 They feature local events, parties and attractions for locals.
 You can pick up a lighter freebie version of the magazine at locations across Spain or you can get the heftier version for an additional cost.
 They also have a website that has an incredible amount of information for lesbian visitors.

 La Melon is an irregular circuit party with a huge following.
 I spotted their float during the pride march and definitely wished I was partying my way through Barcelona with all the attractive ladies on board.
 They specialize in nightlife for the young and trendy crowd.
 Le Melon party is usually on the first Saturday of the month, but lately they’ve been mixing it up with the date and the location.
 Check out their Facebook page to find the next event.